Hybridious/hybridious_mod/README.md

 ### 🌿 LawnMower
 Automatically mows lawns by breaking grass and other vegetation blocks, keeping your surroundings clean and tidy.

+###🏴 Banner Finder
+Detects and highlights banners in the world with visual tracers and audio alerts.
+- Blacklist: use `.bbl add` to add banners to blacklist and `.bbl remove` to remove the banner your holding.

 ### 🔊 SoundOnSneak
 Plays custom audio files when you sneak or on a random timer interval.
 Perfect for adding personality to your gameplay!
 - **Sneak Trigger:** Play sounds when pressing the sneak key (can be toggled on/off)